What Kind of Outlet is Needed for an Electric Car?

 Wrapping It Up

-Before re-wiring your garage, you need to figure out the distance you plan to drive in one day, the number of times the car will be in use on a single day, and the time you’ll have to charge the vehicle.
+Before re-wiring your garage, you need to figure out the distance you plan to drive in one day, the number of times the car will be used on a single day, and the time you’ll have to charge the vehicle.

 Photo of author